 The entry fee is $500.
 Entry fees will be accepted beginning Friday, November 1, 2016 by fax, mail or email.
 The last date for payment of the $500 entry fee is January 1, 2016.
 The entry fee must be either postmarked or received by the Race Committee by that date.
 The fee is non-refundable after the race application has been approved by the Race Committee.
 Teams must enter by declaring eligible musher (Musher #1 on entry form).
 Musher #2 may be designated in writing no later than February 1, 2016.
 DDISDR reserves the right to authorize substitute mushers at a later date.
 DDISDR will cap entries at a 20 team limit.

 To be eligible, Musher “#1” on race entry form must have placed in the top 5 places, or received Humanitarian Award or have been awarded Rookie of the Year in any dogsled race prior to sign up.
-Musher “#2” must never have completed the Yukon Quest or the Iditarod.
+Musher “#2” must not have never have completed the Yukon Quest or the Iditarod within the past 10 years.
 Race organization reserves the right to deny participation.
 Teams will be notified in writing of their acceptance into the DDISDR within two weeks of receipt of entry application.
 Entries not accepted will receive a full refund of entry fees paid within 14 days.
 A waiting list of qualified entries will be kept provided entry fee has been paid in full.

 A team finishes the race when the nose of any dog in the team crosses the finish line in Cantwell.